konstellation-io/kdl-project-template/README.md

 Each of these processes contains:
 - `main.py`, a clearly identifiable main script for running on CI/CD (Drone)
 - `{process}.py`, containing importable functions and classes specific to that process,
-- `_local.py`, for local development/debugging inside VSCode (similar to main), and
-- `_test.py`, containing automated unit or integration tests for this process, and
+- `{process}_test.py`, containing automated unit or integration tests for this process, and

 The process names from the template are not likely to generalize to other projects, so here is another example for clarity: